lucascardosopsd/saintpharma/docs/API_DOCUMENTATION.md

 **Error Codes:**

 - `COURSE_NOT_FOUND`: Course not found
-- `CERTIFICATE_ALREADY_EXISTS`: User already has certificate for this course
+- `CERTIFICATE_ALREADY_EXISTS`: Certificate already exists for this course
 - `INCOMPLETE_COURSE`: Not all lectures completed

 ---